'Inexplicable decisions' on race track

 They found no evidence that ministers had approved the purchase of a motorcycle firm in England with funds earmarked for the Ebbw Vale race track.

-Public accounts committee chairman Nick Ramsay said controls on public spending should be strengthened.
+Public accounts committee chairman Nick Ramsay said the public were "misled" and wants spending controls tightened.

-The Welsh Government has been asked to comment.
+The Welsh Government said it recognised there were "lessons to be learnt".

 Backers of the £433m project claimed it would create up to 6,000 jobs in an unemployment blackspot in south east Wales.